 - Lost wages and earnings

 - Medical expenses

 Talcum Powder Lawsuits Settlement Examples

 Jacqueline was an Alabama native.
 For 35 years, she had used Johnson & Johnson’s talcum-based baby powder.
-Jacqueline passed away from ovarian cancer and the jury returned a verdict of $72 million dollars.
+Jacqueline passed away from ovarian cancer, and the jury returned a verdict of $72 million dollars.
 Punitive damages – compensation for Johnson & Johnson’s negligence made up the majority of the verdict.

 After acquiring ovarian cancer, another woman who had used Johnson & Johnson’s baby powder for nearly 40 years sued the business in May 2016.
 The jury returned the Johnson & Johnson baby powder lawsuit settlement as a $55 million verdict in the case.
 Punitive damages made up a large part of the verdict once again.

 Lois Slemp brought the talcum powder lawsuit against Johnson & Johnson’s talcum powder product.
 She alleged that she suffered from ovarian cancer due to the regular usage of Johnson & Johnson’s baby powder and Shower to Shower body powder.
-She used these products for more than 40 years.
+She has used these products for more than 40 years.
 In May 2017, Lois Slemp was granted $110 million in compensation and punitive damages by a jury.

 The victims of some of these talcum powder lawsuits have incurred thousands of dollars in medical bills and other damages as a result of their injuries.

-In the beginning of 2022, Johnson & Johnson declared a Chapter 11 bankruptcy.
+At the beginning of 2022, Johnson & Johnson declared a Chapter 11 bankruptcy.
 The bankruptcy move of the corporate shark was considered by the claimants and the attorneys as an option to escape from the financial responsibility of the lawsuits.

 How to Choose a Talcum Powder Lawyer?